AugustHoeg/MTVNet/README.md

 ## Training / Testing

-Please refer to the configuration files for each model located in ```/options```.
-These contain infomation regarding the model architecture to be tested, the dataset and the SR scale.
+- Please refer to the configuration files for each model located in ```/options```.
+These contain infomation regarding the model architecture to be trained/tested, the dataset and the SR scale.
-We provide separate configurations files for the structural MRI datasets, and the FACTS-Synth/Real datasets.
+- We provide separate configurations files for the structural MRI datasets, and the FACTS-Synth/Real datasets.
 The dataset can be selected by setting the parameter ```dataset_name``` in the appropriate configuration file.
-Note that the training procedure by default logs training statistics using [Weights and Biases](https://wandb.ai/).
+- Note that the training procedure by default logs training statistics using [Weights and Biases](https://wandb.ai/).

 ### Training from scratch
 To run the training procedure, in this case ```MTVNet``` using structural MRI, run the command:
 ```python
 python -u train.py --options_file train_MTVNet.json
 ```
+- Trained models will be saved in ```/logs``` under the appropriate dataset and run name.

 ## Testing
 To run the test procedure, run the command:
 ```python
 python -u test.py --options_file train_MTVNet.json
 ```
-The
+- Performance statistics will also be saved in  ```/logs``` in the same location as the trained model parameters.

 ## LAM 3D
 1. Navigate to ```/LAM_3d```